 Unlike Criminal Rehabilitation, Temporary Resident Permits have no required time limit.
 Therefore, if less than five years have passed since the completion of sentencing, one can still apply for a TRP.

-There exists a process called “Deemed Rehabilitated,” which is available to individuals who only have one offense on their record and at least ten years have passed since the completion of sentencing.
-For example, if a person has a single DUI conviction on their record and at least ten years have passed since the completion of sentencing, they are automatically no longer inadmissible to Canada.
+There exists a process called “Deemed Rehabilitated,” which is available to individuals who only have one non-serious offense on their record and at least ten years have passed since the completion of sentencing.
+This removes the offence from the record, meaning the individual is no longer inadmissible to Canada.
 This process requires no paperwork and there is no associated cost.
 Note that as of December 2018, a person with a single DUI conviction (even more than 10 years ago) cannot be Deemed Rehabilitated simply by the passage of time; they must apply for Criminal Rehabilitation.

 Do I need an immigration lawyer if I have a DUI conviction?